 About 5-10% of preschool-aged children have a developmental delay.
 THINK Neurology for Kids provides top-quality care for diagnosing and addressing developmental speech delays at their three locations.
-With offices in The Woodlands, Katy, and Cypress, Texas, you can avoid long waiting times and address the problem right away.
+With offices in The Woodlands, Katy, Sugar Land, and Cypress, Texas, you can avoid long waiting times and address the problem right away.
 If you’re concerned about your child’s development, call THINK Neurology for Kids or make an appointment online today.

 As your child grows from an infant into toddler years, there are normal developmental goals they should meet.
 One of these is language development – both being able to understand you and express themselves.
 Children usually begin speaking at two years old, and forming sentences and communicating by three years old.

 If you notice your child having difficulty or not wanting to speak by certain developmental life course markers, it might be time to consult a medical professional at THINK Neurology for Kids to see if they have a developmental delay.

 There are certain risk factors for speech delay.
 Your child might be more susceptible to speech delay if they have a low birth weight, are a premature baby, or have a family history of speech or developmental delays.

 Speech delay is a complicated subject, and every child is different.
 There are several issues that can cause your child to have a delay in speech.
 These can include:

 Children with autism and psychosocial issues may be reluctant to speak.
 Children with a hearing impairment or intellectual disability may not be able to learn words and sentence structure from mimicking the conversations of adults.

 The team at THINK Neurology for Kids works with your child to facilitate tests to understand your child’s language ability and developmental delay.
 Your child also undergoes tests to determine whether they have a hearing impairment or a condition like autism.

 It’s helpful for the parent or caregiver to bring a history of the child’s developmental history, especially in regards to information like the date of first babbling, words, or sentences.